rvision/useForm/README.md

 }}>Add new album</button>
 ```

-#### array.prepend(fullPath: string, newValue: any, reValidate?: boolean) : Promise<{values: any, errors: any}>
+#### array.prepend(fullPath: string, newValue: any)

-prepends new object to the existing array of objects; returns Promise with resulting values and errors
+prepends new object to the existing array of objects
 ```jsx
 <button onClick={e => {
 	e.preventDefault();